Welcome to DAY 2!

 It's not your fault - it's a faulty pattern.

 Changing the way you think and speak about conflict will help you access the empathy that's already inside.

 And the more you practice - the less reactive you'll be to age-typical behaviors.

-After you do the exercises, visit this post thread on reframing behaviors to share your examples or read through the ideas people have shared.
+After you do the exercises, watch today's session on reframing behaviors.
+Share your examples and read through the ideas others have posted.

 It's an episode I did with Patty Wipfler of Hand in Hand Parenting.
 We talk in-depth about this topic and offer some new tools.

 For now, try "reframing behavior" and I'll see you tomorrow for DAY 3!

 |Day 1||Day 2||Day 3||Day 4||Day 5|